-- More than 61,000 books in the reference and circulating collections. - Nearly 35,000 periodical titles, from scholarly journals to trade journals and popular magazines. - Nearly 11,000 video titles, including over 3,800 DVDs and videos and over 6,700 educational videos available streaming over the Internet.
+• More than 61,000 physical books in the reference and circulating collections.

-- More than 124,000 electronic resources, including nearly 90,000 e-books. - Access to more than 30 academic research databases.
+- More than 45,000 periodical titles, ranging from scholarly journals to trade journals and popular magazines. - Nearly 11,000 video titles, including more than 3,800 DVDs and videocassettes and more than 6,700 educational videos available streaming over the Internet. - More than 180,000 e-books, most of which are available for use by multiple students at one time through multiple electronic devices. - Access to over 200 distinct academic research databases, providing students efficient portals into subject-specific scholarly content for their research.